 A Scorecard grade comprises 10 security factors.
 Study the trends for each factor to identify which areas require the most attention for preventing certain types of attacks.
 By default, only the three most score-impacting factors are displayed.

 Correlate changes in factor scores with overall score fluctuations.
 Make sure to expand the list of factors because the first three may not provide the full picture.
-For example, as seen in the following screenshot, after expanding the factor list, you can see that a drop in the overall score for April 2021 coincides with drops in three factor scores:

 Click a factor to go to the History page and drill into the relevant issues we found, so that you can see their severity and scoring impact.
 On the History page, set your date range to match the range on the Company Trends report.